Fees In Therapy: Summary and Guidelines

 - Therapists should collect debts with caution.
 Therapists should think twice before using a collection agency, because you increase the likelihood of a complaint being filed against you with your licensing board.
 Therapists should make sure debt collection is mentioned in the office policies.
 Before therapists inform their clients that they are about to submit the debt to collection, they should send a couple of letters inviting the client to develop an affordable payment plan.

 - Fee splitting, or what is better known as a "kickback", is a practice where a referral source gets a fee for their services.
-While common in medicine, business and law, it is more complex in mental health.
+While common in medicine, business and law, it is more complex and generally considered unethical in mental health.
 This is both an ethical and legal concern as it indirectly draws a third party into the therapeutic relationship and can also create a conflict of interest.
-The APA Code of Ethics (2002) is very clear on the issue of referral fees.
+The APA Code of Ethics (2010) is very clear on the issue of referral fees.
 In section 6.07 Referrals and Fees it states: "When psychologists pay, receive payment from, or divide fees with another professional, other than in an employer-employee relationship, the payment to each is based on the services provided (clinical, consultative, administrative, or other) and is not based on the referral itself."
 While some fee splitting is legal and regulated by the Federal Trade Commission (FTC), it may still present a boundary and ethical issue for psychotherapists.

 - It is important that therapists should explore their own personal thoughts, feelings and issues in regard to money.
 Many clinical and ethical complications stem from therapists' mishandling of money due to their ambivalence about money issues and lack of training and education in how to handle it.